Kansas

 A. Expungement authority and eligibility

 Kansas has had a procedure for expunging conviction and arrest records for many years, and it is modified regularly.
 See § 21-6614 of the Kansas statutes.
-A convicted person may petition the court after discharge from probation or parole, after a waiting period of three years for misdemeanors and minor felonies, and five years for eligible felony offenses, Kan.
+A convicted person may petition the court after discharge from probation or parole, after a waiting period of three years for misdemeanors and minor felonies, and five years for eligible felony offenses or a DUI.
+Kan.
 Stat.
 Ann. § 21-6614(a)-(b).
-Serious violent offenses (murder, rape, sex offenses) are ineligible for expungement. § 21-6614(d).
-DUI with a commercial driver’s license is also not eligible.
-At the hearing on the petition, the court must find that the petitioner has not been convicted of a felony in the past two years and no proceeding involving any such crime is presently pending or being instituted against the petitioner. § 21-6614(h).
+A second or subsequent offense for a DUI requires a seven or ten year waiting period, depending on when the offense was committed. § 21-6614(d).
+Serious violent offenses (murder, rape, sex offenses) are ineligible for expungement. § 21-6614(e).
+Driving a commercial vehicle under the influence is also not eligible.
+Id.
+At the hearing on the petition, the court must find that the petitioner has not been convicted of a felony in the past two years and no proceeding involving any such crime is presently pending or being instituted against the petitioner. § 21-6614(g).
 In 2023, expungement was authorized upon completion of specialty court programs.

 In 2012, the legislature amended this law to provide that expungement is unavailable for any conviction or any part of an offender’s criminal record if and while the offender is required to register per the Kansas offender registration act (i.e., Kan.
 Stat.
 Ann. § 22-4901 et seq.), which applies to people convicted of sex offenses, violent offenses, and drug offenses.
-See § 21-6614(e).
-A person must be informed at each stage of the criminal process about the possibility of obtaining expungement, including upon release from prison. § 21-6614(i).
+See § 21-6614(f).
+A person must be informed at each stage of the criminal process about the possibility of obtaining expungement, including upon release from prison. § 21-6614(j).
 In 2022, the provisions requiring registration of drug offenders were relaxed to permit relief from registration and expungement.
 See SB 366.
 At the same time, by this same bill, provisions requiring registration for certain child sex crimes were added to the law. § 21-6614(f).

 B. Process and criteria

-Expungement forms and instructions are available for each county.
-See, e.g., http://www.snco.us/da/document/expungement_instructions.pdf (Shawnee County).
-See also http://www.doc.ks.gov/kdoc-policies/impp/chapter-5/05102.pdf (internal Kansas Department of Corrections policies and procedures for expungement, reissued July 15, 2011).
-Petition must be filed in the county of conviction, and is made part of the original criminal docket.
+Expungement forms and instructions are available through the Kansas Judicial Council, with instructions and statewide forms available for Arrest Record Only and Conviction and Diversion.
+A petition must be filed in the county of conviction, and is made part of the original criminal docket.
 Kan.
 Stat.
-Ann. § 21-6614(f)(3).
+Ann. § 21-6614(g)(3).
 A docket fee of up to $195 is required. § 21-6614(g)(2).
-The court notifies prosecutor and arresting law enforcement agency, and may inquire into petitioner’s background and shall have access to any reports or records relating to the petitioner that are on file with the secretary of corrections or the Kansas prisoner review board. §§ 21-6614(f)(1), (3).
-Any person who may have relevant information about the petitioner may testify at the hearing. § 21-6614(f)(3).
-At the hearing on the petition, the court is required to order the petitioner’s arrest record, conviction or diversion expunged if the court finds that: (1) the petitioner has not been convicted of a felony in the past two years and no proceeding involving any such crime is presently pending or being instituted against the petitioner; (2) the circumstances and behavior of the petitioner warrant the expungement; and (3) the expungement is consistent with the public welfare. § 21-6614(g).
+The court notifies the prosecutor and arresting law enforcement agency, and the court may inquire into the petitioner’s background and shall have access to any reports or records relating to the petitioner that are on file with the secretary of corrections or the Kansas prisoner review board. §§ 21-6614(g)(1), (3).
+Any person who may have relevant information about the petitioner may testify at the hearing. § 21-6614(g)(3).
+At the hearing on the petition, the court is required to order the petitioner’s arrest record, conviction or diversion expunged if the court finds that: (1) the petitioner has not been convicted of a felony in the past two years and no proceeding involving any such crime is presently pending or being instituted against the petitioner; (2) the circumstances and behavior of the petitioner warrant the expungement; (3) the expungement is consistent with the public welfare; and, when seeking expungement of a felony conviction, possession of a firearm by the petitioner is not likely to pose a threat to public safety. § 21-6614(h).
 Parole (in another jurisdiction) is not a “pending proceeding” for expungement purposes.
 State v.
 Gamble, 891 P.2d 472, 474 (Kan.
 Ct.
 App.
 1995).

 C. Effect

 Effective May 2021, an expungement is effective to remove state firearms restrictions (which are generally time-limited in any event, see Part I above). § 21-6614(j).
 In 2012, in response to the Kansas Supreme Court’s holding that an expungement terminates the obligation to register as a sex offender, State v.
 Divine, 291 Kan.
 738 (2011), the legislature amended § 21-6614 to make clear that no expungement is available for any conviction or any part of an offender’s criminal record if and while the offender is required to register per the Kansas offender registration act (i.e., Kan.
 Stat.
-Ann. § 22-4901 et seq.).5See § 21-6614(e).
+Ann. § 22-4901 et seq.).5See § 21-6614(f).

 D. Expungement for victims of human trafficking

 Any person convicted of prostitution, or who entered into a diversion agreement in lieu of further criminal proceedings for such violation, may petition the convicting court for the expungement of such conviction or diversion agreement and related arrest records if one or more years have elapsed since the person satisfied the sentence imposed or the terms of a diversion agreement, and the person can prove they were acting under coercion caused by the act of another.
 “For purposes of this subsection, ‘coercion’ means: Threats of harm or physical restraint against any person; a scheme, plan or pattern intended to cause a person to believe that failure to perform an act would result in bodily harm or physical restraint against any person; or the abuse or threatened abuse of the legal process.”
 Kan.
 Stat.
-Ann. § 21-6614.
+Ann. § 21-6614(3).

 E. Diversion

 Under Kan.
 Stat.
 Ann. § 22-2907 et seq., diversion may be agreed to by the prosecutor if the prosecutor determines, after considering a series of factors, that “diversion of the defendant would be in the interests of justice and of benefit to the defendant and the community.” § 22-2907(a).
-Individuals charged with series felonies and serious drug crimes are ineligible, as are those who have previously been convicted of or granted diversion for the same crime in Kansas or elsewhere. § 22-2908.
+Individuals charged with serious felonies and serious drug crimes are ineligible, as are those who have previously been convicted of or granted diversion for the same crime in Kansas or elsewhere. § 22-2908.
 The diversion agreement may require payment of restitution and court costs, residence in a specified facility, maintenance of gainful employment, and participation in programs offering various rehabilitative services.
 The requirement of a guilty plea is specifically prohibited by § 22-291o.
-The agreement is filed with the court, and upon successful completion of the terms of the agreement the court “shall dismiss with prejudice the criminal charges filed against the defendant.” § 22-2911.
+The agreement is filed with the court, and upon successful completion of the terms of the agreement the court “shall dismiss with prejudice the criminal charges filed against the defendant.” § 22-2911

 Courts are authorized to establish their own diversion programs by adopting rules for the administration of diversion procedures. § 22-2912.
 In judicial districts where the district court adopts such rules the provisions governing prosecutor-managed diversion do not apply.
-Eligibility exclusions: in considering whether or not to allow diversion to a defendant the court “shall consider, but is not limited to, the factors enumerated in§ 22-2908.”
+Eligibility exclusions: in considering whether or not to allow diversion to a defendant the court “shall consider, but is not limited to, the factors enumerated in § 22-2908.”

-Speciality courts: In 2022, HB 2361 established a centralized system of specialty courts under rules promulgated by the state Supreme Court, including but not limited to drug and alcohol addiction and mental illness, with the possibility of expungement upon successful completion of the program.
+Specialty courts: In 2022, HB 2361 established a centralized system of specialty courts under rules promulgated by the state Supreme Court, including but not limited to drug and alcohol addiction and mental illness, with the possibility of expungement upon successful completion of the program.

 F. Non-conviction records

 Under Kan.
 Stat.
 Ann. § 22-2410, upon petition a court “shall” order expungement of the arrest record and subsequent court proceedings, if any, upon finding that: (1) the arrest occurred because of mistaken identity; (2) a court has found that there was no probable cause for the arrest; (3) the petitioner was found not guilty in court proceedings; or (4) the expungement would be in the best interests of justice and charges have been dismissed or no charges have been or are likely to be filed. §§ 22-2410(a)(1) and (c).
-Filing fee of up to $195 except in cases where expungement based on mistaken identity.6 Hearing required by § 22-2410(b):
+A filing fee of up to $195 is permitted except in cases where expungement based on mistaken identity.6

 When a petition for expungement is filed pursuant to subsection (a)(1), the court shall set a date for hearing on such petition and shall cause notice of such hearing to be given to the prosecuting attorney and the arresting law enforcement agency.
 Any person who may have relevant information about the petitioner may testify at the hearing.
 The court may inquire into the background of the petitioner.